eskps/card/README.md

 Seems to be a bug with firefox at the moment: https://bugzilla.mozilla.org/show_bug.cgi?id=843003

-Maybe put it in a div with `role="button"` if you want it to be clickable
+Maybe put it in a div with `role="button"` if you want it to be within a clickable container

+## What if I want to make the tile clickable, but have another clickable element within

+ Add a click event handler onto the tile, and on the inner clickable element add an event handler with: `e.stopPropagation();`

+## React doesn't like the named slot parameters

+You can get around this by wrapping the d2l-tile element in something other than react (like polymer!)

 ## Coding styles